namely/docker-protoc/README.md

 (`VVV` is your version from the tag in the console output when running `make build`).
 Running this will demonstrate that your new image can successfully build containers for each language.

+Open a PR and ping one of the Namely employees who have worked on this repo recently.
+We will take a look as soon as we can.
+Thank you!!

 Namely employees can merge PRs and the latest version will be pushed up via CI.
 It is also possible to do this manually by running this: